GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 The [Topics demo](#demo) shows how to use additional flags to adjust settings such as epoch length.
-If you access the Topics API by running Chrome with command-line flags, don't set `chrome://flags`, since these can override command-line settings.
+If you access the Topics API by running Chrome with command-line flags, don't set `chrome://flags`, as these can override command-line settings.

 [Run Chromium with flags](https://www.chromium.org/developers/how-tos/run-chromium-with-flags) explains how to set flags when running Chrome and other Chromium-based browsers from the command